-I am a sociologist with a public health background currently working as a Postdoctoral Researcher at Jacobs University Bremen, where I am involved in a number of projects related to social cohesion under the umbrella of the Bertelsmann Stiftung’s Social Cohesion Radar.
+I am a sociologist with a public health background currently working as a Postdoctoral Researcher at Jacobs University Bremen, where I am a member of the Social Cohesion Radar. research team.
 For more than a decade my work has been concentrated in the field of social research and evaluation, with special emphases on the intersection between health, intimate partner violence, and social policy.

 My focus is on research that is relevant for both policy and practice, particularly from an international perspective stemming from my work in the US, Europe, Central Asia and Africa.
 This includes the conceptualization and coordination of research and evaluation projects, quantitative and qualitative data analysis, and presentation of research results for both academic and non-academic audiences.